Presented on May 29, 2019

-During this webinar Dr. Schaeffer and Megan McVane will discuss Northwestern Medicine’s Transitional Care and explain how the program has operationalized and grown since its creation 6 years ago.
-They will highlight how the Transitional Care team identifies social determinants of health, and how this information is used to create a successful care plan which addressed modifiable social determinants of health and acute/chronic medical needs, benefiting both patients and NM staff.
-Lastly Dr. Schaeffer and Megan will provide a case review to demonstrate the success of their program.
+During this webinar Dr. Schaeffer and Megan McVane discussed Northwestern Medicine’s Transitional Care and explained how the program has operationalized and grown since its creation 6 years ago.
+They highlighted how the Transitional Care team identifies social determinants of health, and how this information is used to create a successful care plan which addressed modifiable social determinants of health and acute/chronic medical needs, benefiting both patients and NM staff.
+Lastly Dr. Schaeffer and Megan provided a case review to demonstrate the success of their program.

 Christine Schaeffer, MD

 Dr. Schaeffer is an internist who dedicated her career to improving the health of Chicago’s underserved.
 In 2011, she founded the Northwestern Follow-up Clinic, later renamed, NM Transitional Care.
 The practice model provides wrap around patient support while stabilizing each patient’s acute and chronic medical and psychosocial needs.
 Once stabilized, these ‘tucked in” patients are connected to partner PCPs for long term care in the community.
 As Medical Director she provides clinical care, vision and leadership for the practice, collaborating with partners within Northwestern Medicine and in the community.
 Dr. Schaeffer is a committed educator teaching Feinberg Internal Medicine residents in a PGY 2 Transitional Care rotation, as a continuity clinic preceptor and mentoring those interested in health care for the underserved.

 Social Work Clinical Leader Northwestern Medicine Transitional Care